vEnhance/1802/src/scalint.typ

 what the cross product works out to for some common situations, so we don't have to work it out by hand.

-In these notes we will pre-compute four different cross products:
+In these notes we will pre-compute five different cross products:

 - Any graph $z = f(x,y)$ (the cone we discussed is a good example)
 - Any level surface $g(x,y,z) = c$, over some $x y$-region
+- A flat surface in the $x y$-plane (which could also be $y z$ or $z x$ parallel).
 - The curved part of a cylinder of radius $R$ centered along the $z$-axis, where the parameters are $theta$ and $z$
 - The surface of a sphere of radius $R$ centered at the origin,